 But how do you get to reap these rewards?
 One solution to conquering your data is investing in data scientists and machine learning engineers (part analysts/part geniuses who use their analytical and technical abilities to extract insights from massive data sets).

-While there are several benefits to machine learning, it also has its caveats, such as the time needed to truly understand its impact on your business and broader implications (hopefully this blog has enlightened you on some of those impacts!).
-But once you conquer your hesitations, I guarantee that the realm of possibilities for your business will be infinite.
+While there are several benefits to machine learning, it also has its caveats, such as the time needed to truly understand its impact on your business and broader implications.
+Once you conquer your hesitations, I guarantee that the realm of possibilities for your business will be infinite.